RAN-GAN/SKCET-CGPA/README.md

 **SKCET CGPA Calculator**
 _Description_

-The SKCET CGPA Calculator is a web application designed to help students of Sri Krishna College of Engineering and Technology (SKCET) calculate their Cumulative Grade Point Average (CGPA) for their academic performance.
-The application is specifically tailored for MTech Computer Science and Engineering (CSE) students in their 1st semester.
+The SKCET SGPA Calculator is a web application designed to help students of Sri Krishna College of Engineering and Technology (SKCET) calculate their Semester Grade Point Average (SGPA) for their academic performance.
+The application is specifically tailored for SKCET students in their 1st semester.

 _Installation_

-To use the SKCET CGPA Calculator, follow these steps:
+To use the SKCET SGPA Calculator, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/your-username/SKCET-CGPA.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/RAN-GAN/SKCET-CGPA.git`.
 2. Navigate to the project directory using `cd SKCET-CGPA`.
 3. Install dependencies using `npm install`.
 4. Start the application using `npm start`.